microsoftgraph/python-sample-open-extensions/README.md

                                 settings={'color': selected_color})
 ```

-### Other types of open extensions

-This sample stores open extensions on the 'me' endpoint, to associate them with the currently authenticated user identity.
-The helper functions take an ```entity``` argument to specify the type of entity the extensions are stored on.
-The default is ```'me'```, but Graph supports open extensions on many other nodes as well.
-For example, you can associate open extension data with a device, a calendar event, or a mail message.
+The helper functions take an optional ```entity``` argument to specify the type of entity the extensions are stored on.
+The sample app uses the default 'me' entity, but Graph supports open extensions on many other nodes as well, including devices, calendar events, mail messages, and others.

 Here's a summary of the types of open extensions that are currently supported: